 parables of the traditional culture of our masters.
 Be that as it may, we will

-try to decipher a few works for what they really were throughout this thesis.
+try to decipher a few works for what they really are throughout this thesis.

 With this in mind, the best way to tackle this is to use the tools that have

-been bequeathed to us, and in this virtuosity, the measure of the Liberal Arts
+been bequeathed to us, and in this endeavor, the measure of the Liberal Arts is

 ·